-LifeBogger presents the Full Story of a Barca Legend and now Manager who is best known by the Nickname; “The Puppet Master”.
+LifeBogger presents the Full Story of a Football Legend and now Manager best known by the Nickname; “The Puppet Master”.

 Our version of Xavi Hernandez’s Biography Facts, including his Childhood Story, brings you a full account of notable events of his boyhood days.

-We then proceed to tell you how the Barca Legend became famous in the beautiful game.
+We then tell you how the Barca Legend became famous in the beautiful game.

 The analysis of the FC Barca and Spanish midfield Legend involves his life story before fame, family life and many OFF and ON-Pitch little-known facts about him.

 Yes, everyone knows about his Legendary status for FC Barcelona.
 However, not many have read Xavi Hernandez’s Bio, which is quite interesting.
 Now, without further ado, let’s Begin.